captproton/jim-weirich-rubymotion-intro/README.md

 About the App
 ---
 The app in the repo is one of several Jim presented.
 Also, note that this app does fork a little bit from what he presented.
 For example, I moved layout.rb from /app to /app/lib and told
 Rakefile to load all files in the lib folder before the files in the app directory.
-I read somewhere that files in app are loaded in alphabetical order.
-Also, unlike the structure of a Ruby on Rails app, the lib is inside the app folder, and that might throw off Rails fans a tiny bit.
+I read about RubyMotion somewhere that files in the app directory are loaded in alphabetical order.
+Note also that, unlike the structure of a Ruby on Rails app, the lib folder is inside the app folder, and that might throw off Rails fans a tiny bit.

 Screenshot of the app: